cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 We concede that bijectivity is not strictly needed.
 Avoiding transaction malleability only requires collision resistance on the encoding.
 Lossless encoding also does not require decodability.
 However, bijectivity assures both non-malleability and losslessness.

-This also prevents users signing over hashed transaction metadata, which is a security concern for Ledger (the company).
+This also prevents users signing over hashed transaction metadata, which is a security concern for Ledger's security team.

-We propose to maintain functional tests using bijectivity in the SDK to assure losslessness and no malleability.
+We propose to maintain functional tests using bijectivity in the SDK.

 ### 2. Only ASCII 32-127 characters allowed